Why Life is Worth Living

 Making a Difference and Leaving a Mark

-Also, the idea of leaving a legacy adds more worth to life.
-This doesn’t mean being world-famous.
-Your legacy can be the values you teach your kids, how you inspire a coworker or small kindnesses that ripple out in your community.
+Your legacy can be the values you teach your kids, how you inspire a coworker, or small kindnesses that ripple out in your community, all of which make life worth living, even in times of despair.
 Knowing you’ve made a lasting, positive change powerfully shows your life matters.

 Finding Joy in Simple Things

-While purpose and legacy are big deals, don’t miss the worth in life’s simple pleasures.
-The wonder of a beautiful sunset, the comfort of a favorite book, the joy of a tasty meal—these brief moments enrich our lives.
+The wonder of a beautiful sunset, the comfort of a favourite book, the joy of a tasty meal—these brief moments enrich our lives.

 Hard Times Can Show Life’s Value

-When we face tough times and come out stronger, we show how unbeatable the human spirit is.
+When we face tough times and become stronger, we show how unbeatable the human spirit is, proving that we can always make it through pain and suffering.
 Each hardship we overcome proves our strength, adaptability, and the support we get from others.
-These victories, born from our worst struggles, powerfully show that despite its difficulties—maybe even because of them—life is deeply worth living.

 A Journey That Keeps Going

-In this belief, we find not just personal comfort but a way to inspire others.
-By living a life we find worthy—full of purpose, connection, and growth—we encourage those around us.
 In a world where sadness and doubt often win, our commitment to a meaningful life becomes a powerful message, urging others to seek and celebrate the worth in their own lives.